Holud Pakhir Dana

 Holud Pakhir Dana (English: The Yellow Wings) is a 2013 Bengali film, directed by Kanoj Das and produced by Bidu Das under the banner of Dapro Film Production.
 The film features actors Dibyendu Mukherjee and Rimjhim Gupta in the lead roles.
 Surojit Chatterjee composed the music for this film.
-It released on 12 April 2013.
+It was released on 12 April 2013.

 Plot

 Riju is a doctor who was severely harmed when he was hit by a car.
 The car belonged to Saheli, who is also a doctor.
 Saheli then tried to nurse Riju so that he regained his health.
 She kept Riju at her residence for a period and as days passed, they fell in love.
 When Riju returned home, he discovered that his mother had died.
 He then went to Mathurapur when a doctor called him from there to inform him many villagers were ill due to consumption of spurious liquor.
 On the other hand, Saheli learned that she had cancer and went to the "Painless Life Centre" and stayed there.
 Riju tried to find out the whereabouts of Saheli one day since they had not been in touch for a long time.
-He landed up at the Centre one day and took Saheli back home as he wanted her to be by his side during her last days.
+He landed at the Centre one day and took Saheli back home as he wanted her to be by his side during her last days.
 She died a few days later.